BradleyGilden/Babel-Chat/README.md

 - **Express**: A minimal and flexible Node.js web application framework utilized for building the server-side logic.
 - **Socket.io**: Enables real-time, bidirectional, and event-based communication between web clients and servers.
 - **Swagger**: API documentation tool used for documenting the RESTful APIs of the application.
-- **translate-api-x**: A translation API library integrated for translating messages in real-time.
+- **google-translate-api-x**: A translation API library integrated for translating messages in real-time.

 ### Frontend